On this page

 Are Royal Mint bars LBMA Good Delivery?
 The Royal Mint is on the LBMA Good Delivery list.
 Their bullion bars (1oz, 100g, 1kg) carry the Royal Mint hallmark and are widely accepted by UK dealers.

 What is the difference between LBMA and COMEX?
-LBMA governs the London OTC physical market - the largest physical gold market in the world.
-COMEX (Chicago Mercantile Exchange) is the main US futures exchange for gold.
-Different market structures: LBMA is primarily a spot/physical market; COMEX is primarily a derivatives market.
-Both contribute to global gold price discovery.
+LBMA governs the London OTC physical market - the world’s largest physical gold market.
+COMEX (Chicago Mercantile Exchange) is the main US gold futures exchange.
+LBMA is primarily a spot/physical market; COMEX is primarily a derivatives market.
+Both feed global price discovery.

 Can I visit the LBMA?
 The LBMA is a trade association, not a public exchange.
 Its offices are in London but it doesn’t operate a public market floor.
 The Bank of England, which stores the UK government’s gold reserve and provides custody for some LBMA members, does offer occasional public tours.